ShenZhouHong/plausible-ubuntu-binaries/README.md

 git submodule update
 ```

-After initialising the git submodule, we are ready to build the Plausible binaries.
+After initialising Plausible Analytic's source code as a git submodule, we are ready to build the Plausible binaries.

 ### Build Binaries